nmerovingian/PINN-CV/README.md

 ```

-# Content
-This repository has four folders for the four cases illustrated in the paper.
-They are:

 * 1D Semi-Infinite: 1D simulation of cyclic voltammetry with semi-infinite boundary condition
 * 1D Thin-Layer: 1D simulation at thin layer cyclic voltammetry